A Simple Trick to Transfer Google Photos to Dropbox

 Click More in the upper right corner (three-dot icon), click Download (can be downloaded to a local or external disk connected to the computer).

 Log in to your Dropbox account.

 Click Upload located at the top of the menu bar.
 A pop-up window opens up.

 Click Choose File and select the photos downloaded from Google Photos.

 Click Upload when the window pops up.

-Using cBackupper to transfer Google Photos to Dropbox is very simple and fast.
-As a free cloud file transfer service, cBackupper has professional performance.
-It supports multiple cloud storage as a backup destination or restore source, helping you easily transfer files from cloud to cloud or local to cloud.
+Using CBackupper to transfer Google Photos to Dropbox is very simple and fast.
+As a free cloud file transfer service, CBackupper has the professional performance.
+It supports multiple cloud storage as a backup destination or a restore source, helping you easily transfer files from cloud to cloud or local to the cloud.